Grokking Finite-Dimensional Algebra: Finite-Dimensional Algebra (FDA)

 A \textbf{field} $(\mathbb{F}, +, *)$ is a commutative ring in which every non-zero element has a multiplicative inverse, making $(\mathbb{F} \setminus \{0\}, *)$ an abelian group as well.

-\begin{example} For a prime integer $p$, $\mathbb{F}_p = \mathbb{Z}/p\mathbb{Z}$ endowed with modular arithmetic forms a finite field, the prime field of order $p$ (also know as the Galois field of order $p$, $\mathrm{GF}(p)$).
+\begin{example} For a prime integer $p$, $\mathbb{F}_p = \mathbb{Z}/p\mathbb{Z}$ endowed with modular arithmetic forms a finite field, the prime field of order $p$ (also known as the Galois field of order $p$).
 In general, for any integer $q$, a finite field of order $q$ exists if and only if $q$ is a prime power (i.e., $q=p^k$ where $p$ is a prime number and $k$ is a positive integer).
-In this case, all fields of order $q$ are isomorphic to each other. \end{example}
+In this case, all fields of order $q$ are isomorphic to each other.
+In $\mathbb{F}_p$, the multiplicative inverse of an element $\alpha$ is the element $\beta$ (denoted $\alpha^{-1}$) such that $(\alpha \beta)\%p=1$, and can be computed using the extended Euclidean Algorithm.
+The result of $\alpha/\beta$ is $(\alpha \beta^{-1})\%p$. \end{example}

 A \textbf{vector space} over a field $(\mathbb{F}, +, *)$ is a set $V$ equipped with two operations, vector addition ($V \times V \rightarrow V$) and scalar multiplication ($\mathbb{F} \times V \rightarrow V$), such that $V$ with vector addition forms an abelian group (with identity $0$ and inverses $-\v$) and scalar multiplication is associative and distributive over vector addition, i.e. for all $a,b\in\mathbb F$ and $\u,\v\in V$: $a(\u+\v)=a\u+a\v, \ (a+b)\u=a\u+b\u, \ (ab)\u=a(b\u), \ 1_{\mathbb F}\u=\u$.